gmoyanollc/gappware/README.md

 <p>
 XSL functional programming and recursion may be daunting for many.
 At times, constraining oneself to XSL is much like using a flat-head screwdriver to screw a Phillips fastener.
 It's possible, but difficult.
-Using XSL for string manipulation is an example where many times recursion gets in the way of coding a simple task using a non-functional programming language.
+Using XSL for string manipulation is an example where many times recursion gets in the way of coding a simple task with a non-functional programming language.
 Caveats such as recursion often distance programmers from XSL altogether.
 <p>Rather than forego powerful XSL transformation capabilities altogether, a remote service can perform
 a function and return a result for an XSL transformation or validation.</p>